 Please decide on one* of the presentation styles listed below.

-You will create a 36 in. by 48 in. poster (deadline for submitting posters for printing is 4 p.m.
-Friday, April 14) and prepare a 2-3 minute summary about your I.S.
-Your poster will be displayed for the whole Symposium.
-You will be in attendance at your poster to chat with people as they walk by.
+You will create a poster and prepare a 2-3 minute summary about your I.S.
+Your poster will be displayed for the whole Symposium and you will be assigned a one hour time slot to be in attendance at your poster to chat with people as they walk by.

-You will prepare a 12 minute speech about your I.S.
-This can be accompanied by PowerPoint or other digital media presentation as applicable to your project, digital media should be uploaded to the assigned room's computer the day before the Symposium.
+You will prepare a 10-12 minute speech about your I.S.
+This can be accompanied by PowerPoint or other digital media presentation as applicable to your project.
 Presenters will be placed in groups of three with a common thread (if possible).
-If you know of two others who share a common theme and have also applied to do an oral presentation, you are encouraged to indicate this and will be placed together if possible.
+If you know of two others who share a common theme you are encouraged to indicate this and will be placed together if possible.

 Musical or Theatrical Performance

 Students who wish to present a musical piece, dance, or short one-act play should choose this option.
-Also, students with a pre-recorded performance that they would like to show should also choose this option.
-In addition to the application, students who choose this option must speak with their department and make the necessary arrangements for the performance.
+In addition to this application, students who choose this option must speak with their department and make the necessary arrangements for the performance.

 Art Exhibition or Theatrical Display

 This option is usually chosen by students in Studio Art, Set Design or Costuming.
-If you are planning to be a part of the group exhibition in the CWAM or if you have a theatrical display that will take more space than a traditional poster, please choose this option.
-Students choosing this option should prepare a 2-3 minute summary about their I.S.
-You will be expected to be with your display during this time to talk with people who pass by.
+If you are planning to be part of the group exhibition in the CWAM or if you have a theatrical display that will take more space than a traditional poster, please choose this option.
+Students choosing this option should prepare a 2-3 minute 'elevator pitch' for their I.S.
+Your display will be displayed for the whole Symposium and you will be assigned a one hour time slot to be in attendance at your display to chat with people as they walk by.

 If you have an idea for a presentation that clearly does not fit into one of these categories, there is a place on the application for this as well.
-However you must contact Denise Krain to discuss the details of your plan before April 7.
+However you must contact Lindsey Millan to discuss the details of your plan before April 3.

 *If you are a double major and you would like to give two different presentations, you may by submitting two applications.
 If your department requires a poster presentation and you would also like to give another presentation you may also submit two applications.
 Other than these two exceptions, students should plan on one presentation.